Guidance & Forms

 All submissions must be complete prior to IRB review and approval.
 (Note: incomplete submissions cannot be processed and may result in significant delays for the researcher).
-If possible, please submit applications at least three – four (3-4) weeks prior to the date you need approval.
-During the implementation of SPARCS IRB turn-around time is likely to be longer.
+If possible, please submit applications at least six (6) weeks prior to the date you need approval.

 The IRB Full Board meets on the first Tuesday of the month.
 Protocols requiring Full Board review must be received by the IRB office at least two (2) weeks prior to the next meeting to get on the agenda.

-All new protocols must be submitted online via SPARCS https://www.cmu.edu/research-office/sparcs/index.html.
+All new protocols, modifications to protocols and protocol renewals must be submitted online via SPARCS https://www.cmu.edu/research-office/sparcs/index.html.

 The following items are necessary for a complete submission:

 - All questionnaires or surveys (when applicable);

 - If the Principal Investigator (PI) is a student, a Faculty Assurance Form completed by the student’s Faculty Advisor;

 - Other items as required: some studies may require other items such as documentation of permission to work in a school, IRB approval from a collaborating institution, etc.